boannas/F16_project/README.md

 <p align="center">
   <img src="image/Force_equation_new_state.png" alt="Image of Force equation new state equation">
 </p>

+This set of equations appears to describe the translational and angular dynamics of a body in three dimensions.

 where:
 - **α**: Angle of attack (alpha) (องศา)